Variables

 Looking Back

-We haven't explored functions yet, but with just the idea of function as black boxes taking inputs and giving outputs, we now have all the pieces to understand this program:
+We haven't explored functions yet, but with just the idea of functions as black boxes taking arguments and giving returns, we now have all the pieces to understand this program:

 your_name = input("Please enter your name: ")